thomas-gresco/leaflet-challenge/README.md

 1. Clone this repository to your local machine or download the ZIP file and extract it.

-2. Obtain a Mapbox access token by creating a free account on the Mapbox website (https://www.mapbox.com/).
-This token is required to use the Mapbox Satellite tiles.

-3. Replace `'YOUR_MAPBOX_ACCESS_TOKEN'` in the `main.js` file with your actual Mapbox access token.

 ## Usage

 1. Open the `index.html` file in your web browser.